-The bank finances customer segments that are less affected by price increases, operate in areas with above-average margins, as a result, NPL rates in the first months of 2023 do not register significant increases.
+The bank finances customer segments that are less affected by price increases, operate in areas with above-average margins, as a result, NPL rates in the first months of 2024 do not register significant increases.

-Likewise, lending could slow down in 2023, given that interest rates will increase, but it could be helped by the continuation of the IMM Invest government programs for Corporate and New Home lending for mortgages or other programs.
+Likewise, the low lending in 2023, given that interest rates increased, was helped by the continuation of the IMM Invest government programs for Corporate and New Home lending for mortgages or other programs.

-The impact on the market value of the securities held by the Bank, in order to ensure liquidity, compared to the value at amortized cost, in the context of the increase in interest rates, is marginal according to the calculation in February 2023 (below 0.03% of Equity).
+The impact on the market value of the securities held by the Bank, in order to ensure liquidity, compared to the value at amortized cost, in the context of the increase in interest rates, is marginal according to the calculation in February 2024 (below 0.04% of Equity).

-As a result of the new purchases of securities, the portfolio increased significantly in 2023, representing over 20% of total assets, well above the limit recommended by the NBR.
+As a result of the new purchases of securities, the portfolio increased significantly in 2024, representing over 22% of total assets, significantly above the 15% limit recommended by the NBR.